 The table shows all the fields that you must include in the IDX file for dynamic promotion rules.

 Required IDX fields for dynamic promotion rules

 Field Description Content type or value #DREREFERENCE The reference for the rule.
 String #DRETITLE The title of the rule.
 String QMSTYPE The type of the QMS rule.
 3 QMSAGENTBOOL The AgentBoolean expression used to match the original query text.
-QMSFIELDTEXT The FieldText rules to match the original query text.
-The value that QMS must return in the autn:promotionname tag.
-ABC uses this field value as the promotion type.
-Use one of the following values: String Top Promotions.
+Boolean matching expression QMSFIELDTEXT The FieldText rules to match the original query text.
+FieldText expression PROMOTION_NAME The value that QMS must return in the autn:promotionname tag.
+IDOL Data Admin uses this field value as the promotion type.
+Use one of the following values: • Top Promotions.
 A list of documents that are being promoted internally.
-Top Promotions are not advertisements.
-Sponsored.
-A paid advertisement.
+Top Promotions are not advertisements. • Sponsored.
+A paid advertisement. • Hotwire.
+Promoted documents that are shown at the top of a results list for a particular keyword, but are noticeably.
+String of a results list for a particular keyword, but are noticeably distinct from the list.
+QMSUSERTYPE The value that QMS must return in the autn:usertype tag.
+String